taichi-dev/taichi_houdini/README.md

 cd path_install_houdini/python/bin
 python3 -m pip install --upgrade taichi
 ```
-On Linux, you may encounter problem when importing packages in Houdini's Python because your the system Python's version is different, consider reading this solution TODO_ref_another_md.
+On Linux, you may encounter problem when importing packages in Houdini's Python because your the system Python's version is different, consider [creating a virtual environment](Misc/virtual_python_environment_linux.md).

 - Windows
 Navigate to the installation directory of Houdini, and dive into the Python folder (i.e. python37).
 In the case pip.py doesn't exist, you need to [download pip](https://bootstrap.pypa.io/get-pip.py) first, then open the windows terminal in this folder and type